Equality of the wobbly and shaky loci: Non-parabolic Higgs pairs

 Finally, we also obtain the equivalent of Theorem \ref{thm:W=S}.
-Assume that $(n,d)=1$ (equivalently, the weight $0$ is generic). \begin{theorem} There are equalities $\mathbf{W}_D=\mathbf{S}_D$. \end{theorem}{} \begin{remark} Strictly speaking, from Theorem \ref{thm:W=S}, one can deduce that for any resolution of the rational map \eqref{eq:rat_st} and \eqref{eq:rat_nilp} obtained by restricting a resolution of \eqref{eq:rat_full}, the corresponding strongly shaky locus equals the strongly wobbly locus.
-We note that since we are only concerned with the images of the exceptional divisors, the same result will hold if instead of a restriction one considers arbitrary resolutions of \eqref{eq:rat_nilp} and \eqref{eq:rat_st} by successive blowups along $\mathbf{Un}_D$. \end{remark}{}
+Assume that $(n,d)=1$ (equivalently, the weight $0$ is generic). \begin{theorem} There is an equality $\mathbf{W}=\mathbf{S}$. \end{theorem}{} \begin{remark} Strictly speaking, from Theorem \ref{thm:W=S}, one can deduce that for any resolution of the rational map \eqref{eq:rat_st} obtained by restricting a resolution of \eqref{eq:rat_full}, the corresponding strongly shaky locus equals the strongly wobbly locus.
+We note that since we are only concerned with the images of the exceptional divisors, the same result will hold if instead of a restriction one considers arbitrary resolutions of \eqref{eq:rat_st} by successive blowups along $\mathbf{Un}$. \end{remark}{}